AndrewJBateman/nodejs-tutorial-rest-api/README.md

 * Status: incomplete, nothing viewed on localhost://8080

-* To-Do: requires more commenting and screen shots.
+* To-Do: update code.
+Also requires more commenting and screen shots.

 ## Inspiration